-Are you planning a city trip in Leiden?
-Be sure to read this blog packed with tips and hotspots to make your city trip to Leiden in the Netherlands an unforgettable experience.
+Are you planning a city trip to Leiden in the Netherlands?
+Be sure to read this blog packed with tips and things to do in Leiden, to make your city trip an unforgettable experience.

 Weekend getaways are my favorite breaks.
 Nothing more enjoyable than a short trip to escape the daily grind.
 That’ s why a city trip to Leiden was more than welcome during this very busy period.